Fees

 Santa Clarita, CA 91355

-If you wish to use a credit card or PayPal, please email or call me and I will provide you with instructions.
-Please be sure to include all your contact information so I can reply promptly after confirming your payment.
+If you wish to use a credit card or PayPal, please email or call me, and I will provide instructions.
+Please include all your contact information so I can promptly reply after confirming your payment.

 Receiving a tax agency notice can be stressful and confusing.
 For this reason, I am generally available for phone consultation seven days a week, including evenings if necessary.
 Some Tax Agency Notices provide a limited period of appeal.
-Therefore, I recommend you act immediately so as to not forfeit your right to an appeal.
+Therefore, I recommend you act immediately not to forfeit your right to an appeal.

 Upon receiving your payment, I will contact you to schedule a consultation.
-If you have not already done so, please send me any notices received along with any other relevant information.
+If you have not already done so, please send me any received notices and other relevant information.

-Additional consultation time beyond time purchased is available at my standard hourly rate payable in additional blocks of 30 minutes.
-Office consultation is billable at 1/10 of an hour increments (after the initial 1-hour block) at my standard rate.
+Additional consultation time beyond the time purchased is available at my standard hourly rate, payable in additional blocks of 30 minutes.
+At my standard rate, office consultation is billable in 1/10-hour increments (after the initial 1-hour block).

-To recap, an initial email consultation exclusively for evaluating your potential qualification for an Offer in Compromise is free.
-Further discussion including other aspects of your case are considered a formal consultation engagement subject to billable time.
+To recap, an initial email consultation exclusively to evaluate your potential qualification for an Offer in Compromise is free.
+Further discussion, including other aspects of your case, is considered a formal consultation engagement subject to billable time.

-Please note that other professionals – EA’s, CPA’s, Tax Attorneys – who are assisting clients with the resolution of their issues are not eligible for free consultation.
+Please note that other professionals’ issues are not eligible for a free consultation.
 However, consultation time is available for purchase.

 Representation

-Any retainer balance will be applied to your final invoice and any unapplied balance will be refunded.
-Your final invoice will include a one hour charge to cover case closing expenses including preparation of the termination of engagement letter, notifying the tax agencies I am no longer representing you, archiving your case file documentation, and concluding post-termination communications.
+Any retainer balance will be applied to your final invoice, and any unapplied balance will be refunded.
+Your final invoice will include a one-hour charge to cover case closing expenses, including preparing the termination of the engagement letter, notifying the tax agencies that I am no longer representing you, archiving your case file documentation, and concluding post-termination communications.

 A larger retainer may be required for any corporation, partnership, or other entity where anticipated work within a month may be significant.

-Invoices are generated on the last day of the month for services rendered and expenses incurred during that month.
-An itemized accounting of my time and expenses are provided.
-Invoices are issued Net 10 meaning payment is due within 10 days from the date of the invoice.
-Payment options include cash, check, money order, PayPal, Zelle and major debit/credit cards.
+Invoices are generated for services rendered and expenses incurred on the last day of the month.
+An itemized accounting of my time and expenses is provided.
+Invoices are issued Net 10, meaning payment is due within 10 days of the date of the invoice.
+Payment options include cash, check, money order, PayPal, Zelle, and major debit/credit cards.

 Offer In Compromise

 All IRS and State Offers in Compromise are handled on an hourly rate basis.
-Clients are encouraged to do as much work on their own as they can in order to minimize cost.
-That said, I do not recommend any taxpayer attempt to do an OIC on their own.
+Clients are encouraged to do as much work independently as possible to minimize cost.
+That said, I do not recommend that taxpayers attempt an OIC on their own.
 The process is very challenging.
-Almost all IRS OIC’s will require appealing a proposed rejection by the Service Center to IRS Appeals.
+Almost all IRS OICs will require appealing a proposed rejection by the Service Center to IRS Appeals.
 Care must be exercised concerning what information is provided – and how it is explained.
-The specific information provided, and how it is explained and documented, is instrumental in the acceptance or rejection of the requested Offer in Compromise.
+The specific information provided and how it is explained and documented is instrumental in the acceptance or rejection of the requested Offer in Compromise.

 There is NEVER a guarantee that any tax agency will accept an Offer in Compromise.
-A denied IRS request for an OIC in certain circumstances can be appealed to the United States Tax Court (alleging that the IRS abused its discretion in denying the OIC).
+In certain circumstances, a denied IRS request for an OIC can be appealed to the United States Tax Court (alleging that the IRS abused its discretion in denying the OIC).
 Historically, taxpayers (petitioners) have not done well in these types of Tax Court cases.
 Further, the appeal to the Tax Court will require a tax attorney to assist you in filing a petition with the U.S. Tax Court and to represent you at trial.

-If you are considering filing an OIC, it is very important that you retain a representative intimately familiar with the OIC process who will be able to present your OIC case as persuasively as possible.
-Please be sure to read the material on this web site that discusses Offer in Compromise in more depth.
+If you are considering filing an OIC, it is crucial that you retain a representative intimately familiar with the OIC process who will be able to present your OIC case as persuasively as possible.
+Please read the material on this website that discusses Offer in Compromise in more depth.
 I have had excellent results in getting client OICs accepted.

 Expert Witness (Litigation)